A Sermon on John 1:16Read more

-What does it mean to receive of Christ's fullness?
+What does it mean to receive Christ’s fullness?
 What sort of ambition is proper?
-In this sermon on John 1:16, Dr. Lloyd-Jones exhorts his listeners that it is proper for a Christian to have ambition for knowing and loving the Lord.
-Nothing is greater than knowing the surpassing glory of Jesus Christ our Lord and sharing in His suffering.
-The difference between one who has not received of God's fullness versus one who has received of God's fullness should be night and day.
-He preaches that one who has indeed received of God's fullness will pursue knowledge of Christ each and every day.
-Dr. Lloyd-Jones also speaks of the emptiness of mere intellectual assent – one cannot only know the truths of God, one must worship and love the Lord to truly know Him.
-This, Dr. Lloyd-Jones argues, is the difference between "head knowledge" and "heart knowledge."
-He also addresses a misinterpretation of the passage in which Jesus says "take up your cross and follow Me."
-This, Dr. Lloyd-Jones preaches, is not merely small hardships in life.
-To follow Christ, we must accept mockery, revilement, physical suffering and intense persecution.
-We must die daily for the sake of Christ in order to be raised with Him.
+In this sermon on John 1:16 titled “Our Ambition,” Dr. Lloyd-Jones exhorts his listeners that it is proper for a Christian to have ambition for knowing and loving the Lord.
+Nothing is greater than knowing the surpassing glory of Jesus Christ and sharing in His suffering.
+The difference between one who has not received God’s fullness versus one who has received God’s fullness should be night and day.
+He preaches that one who has indeed received God’s fullness will pursue knowledge of Christ each and every day.
+Dr. Lloyd-Jones also speaks of the emptiness of mere intellectual assent.
+One cannot only know the truths of God; one must worship and love the Lord to truly know Him.
+This, Dr. Lloyd-Jones argues, is the difference between “head knowledge” and “heart knowledge.”
+He also addresses a misinterpretation of the passage in which Jesus says “take up your cross and follow me.”
+This, Dr. Lloyd-Jones preaches, is not merely in the small hardships in life.
+To follow Christ, the Christian must accept mockery, revilement, physical suffering, and intense persecution.
+They must die daily for the sake of Christ in order to be raised with Him.

 About Dr. Martyn Lloyd-Jones